-Imagination University Programme is pleased to host a series of workshops specifically for teachers, based on the award winning “MIPSfpga” Core.
+CNFM and the Imagination University Programme are pleased to host a workshop specifically for teachers, based on the new “MIPSfpga” core.
 MIPSfpga is the RTL source code of the MIPS microAptiv for implementation on an FPGA.
-It is a member of the same family found in many embedded devices, including the popular PIC32MZ microcontroller from Microchip and Samsung’s new Artik1.
+It is a member of the same family found in many embedded devices, including the popular PIC32MZ microcontroller from Microchip, Mediatek/SEEED Studio’s new LinkItSmart7688 and Samsung’s Artik1.

 - Simulation: Increment LEDs program

 - Increment LEDs delay program on the Nexys 4 DDR

 - Synthesizing core on the Nexys4 DDR

 - Codescape MIPS SDK: using Codescape to develop & debug C and assembly code

 - Bus Blaster/OpenOCD: using the Bus Blaster JTAG probe and OpenOCD to debug a target system

 • Lab 1: Writing C code

 • Lab 2: Adding a 7-segment display I/O

 • Porting to other boards – Example: Digilent’s Basys3